 The union says employers paying a living wage overseas have found that employees take less sick leave and are more productive.

-Next story in National: FBI took copies of evidence without consent - Dotcom
+Next story in New Zealand: FBI took copies of evidence without consent - Dotcom

 Copyright © 2012, Radio New Zealand